Ausdauersportler/GRML-FLASH/README.md

 `
 % ./amdvbflash -p 0 AMD/NewAMDBios.rom
 `

+In case you find a more recent BIOS already on your card you can force writing an older version using

+`
+% ./amdvbflash -f -p 0 AMD/NewAMDBios.rom
+`

+Reboot after flashing the video BIOS.

 ## NVIDIA graphcis card flashing

 Saving the original version to the Backups folder